-Prerequisite: Satisfactory progress in the student's programme, permission of the MBA Programme Chair, and completion of MBA571.

-There are no lectures but work equivalent to a course of 3 periods per week for one term is required.
+Prerequisite(s): Satisfactory progress in the student's programme, permission of the MBA Programme Chair, and completion of MBA571.
+Co requisite(s): Exclusion(s): Semester: Notes: There are no lectures but work equivalent to a course of 3 periods per week for one term is required.
+Lecture Hours: - Lab Hours: - Study Hours: Credit(s): 1